Wild rice harvesting

 Common loons, red-necked grebes and muskrats commonly use wild rice for nesting materials.
 Muskrats forage heavily on the green shoots of wild rice during the spring.
 The presence of muskrats enhances the use of rice beds by some waterfowl species due to the small openings created amid dense cover.
 Additionally, muskrat houses are used as nesting sites by trumpeter swans and Canada geese, as perching sites for herons and eagles and as sunning areas for turtles.
 Other species that forage on wild rice include beaver, white-tailed deer and moose.

-A rich community of insects—both terrestrial and aquatic—is found among wild rice, providing a bountiful food source for blackbirds, bobolinks, rails and wrens.
-Wild rice is also a source of food for amphibian and fish populations, which in turn attracts loons, herons and mink.
+Wild rice is home to a rich community of insects—both terrestrial and aquatic—and provides a bountiful food source for blackbirds, bobolinks, rails and wrens.
+It is also a source of food for amphibian and fish populations, which in turn attracts loons, herons and mink.

 Wild rice beds exist as places of high biological diversity with numerous benefits that extend throughout the food chain.
 Protecting important areas where wild rice thrives will help ensure the persistence of many of Wisconsin’s wildlife for all to enjoy.